MoritzHayden/bosco/README.md

 ### Registration

-In order for Bosco to interact with the services (Discord, Reddit, API Ninjas) it depends on, you will need to register for each of these services and obtain your tokens/secrets:
+In order for Bosco to interact with the services it depends on (Discord, Reddit, API Ninjas), you will need to register for each of these services and obtain your tokens/secrets:

 1. Discord
     - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
-Copy your bot token for the next step.
+Copy your bot token.
 2. Reddit
     - Register for access to the [Reddit API](https://www.reddit.com/wiki/api/).
-Copy your client id and secret for the next step.
+Copy your client id and secret.
 3. API Ninjas
     - Register for access to [API Ninjas](https://api-ninjas.com/).
-Copy your api token for the next step.
+Copy your api token.

 ### Configuration

-Create a file called `.env` in the `src/` directory to hold your environment variables, and add the following keys (replacing `<VALUE>` with the real value):
+Create a file called `.env` within the `src/` directory to hold your environment variables, and add the following keys (replacing `<VALUE>` with the real value):
 ```text
 DISCORD_TOKEN=<VALUE>
 REDDIT_CLIENT_ID=<VALUE>